0atman/noboilerplate/scripts/40-compiler-driven-development.md

 }
 ```

-&nbsp;

-#### Goal: Try to build something that compiles

 notes:

-- [ ] example too long, rewrite with more focus on modelling errors not syntax errors
-- [ ] pin to RMR

-let's say we want to write a function to count the number of words in a string, by simply splitting on spaces.
+say we want to write a function to count the number of words in a string, by simply splitting on spaces.

-Just as in TDD, I recommend you start by hardcoding values just to get the compiler to compile.
+Just as in TDD, I recommend you start by hardcoding values to get your code to compile.

-The goal here is to go green, to compile.
-This psudocode does not get us there, but unlike in TDD, we don't just get error output, we get FIXES!
+The goal here is to go green.
+This psudocode does not quite get us there, but unlike in TDD, we don't just get error output, we get FIXES!

-- [ ] remove line numbers from all error outputs

 ---

 ## 🔴 RED

+###### ~~means recording~~

 ```rust[]
 fn count_words(input) {